DBecker7/QuantQual/QuantQual.md

 \includegraphics[width=0.8\textwidth]{figs/7-SVM.png}
 \end{center}

-- When Flipper Length is above 198, most are male.
+- When Flipper Length is below 198, most are female.
-- Below 198, most are female.
+- This is called SVM, or Support Vector Machines

 ## More dimensions!